-Michael Keaton's cinematic version of The Vulture is certainly much older than Peter Parker, but he does not totally reflect the 70-something age of the villain as presented in the Silver and Bronze Age of Comic Books.
-66-year-old Keaton clearly worked out very hard for the role as he is lean and trim.
-Keaton could easily pass for someone 15 years younger even with his gray hair.
+Michael Keaton's cinematic version of The Vulture is certainly much older than Peter Parker, but he does not reflect the 70-something age of the villain as presented in the Silver and Bronze Age of Comic Books.
+66-year-old Keaton worked out very hard for the role as he is lean and trim.
+Keaton could easily pass for someone 15 years younger, even with his gray hair.

-While there may be physical differences between Keaton's Vulture and the early comic book version, angry nature of "The Winged Menace" remains.
-There is a sense of bitterness found of the character that is missing from the more traditionally egomaniacal super villains of comic book lore.
-As was the case in the comic books, motivation was given for the roots of the character's rage.
+While there may be physical differences between Keaton's Vulture and the early comic book version, the angry nature of "The Winged Menace" remains.
+There is a sense of bitterness found in the character missing from the more traditionally egomaniacal super villains of comic book lore.
+As was the case in the comic books, the roots of the character's rage come with motivation.

 Amazing Spider-Man Vol 1 Issues 240 & 241 Reveal Rage

-In Amazing Spider-Man #240 (May 1982) writer Roger Stern started a two-part story arc with "Wings of Vengeance!"
-The issue begins with the revelation that Adrian Toomes now Comfortably reside in a retirement community.
-The Vulture still continues his criminal activities, but on a much smaller scale.
+In Amazing Spider-Man #240 (May 1982), writer Roger Stern started a two-part story arc with "Wings of Vengeance!"
+The issue begins with the revelation that Adrian Toomes now comfortably reside in a retirement community.
+The Vulture continues his criminal activities but on a much smaller scale.
 He has, in essence, truly retired from a full-time life of crime.
-One day, his daily routine of casually reading a newspaper leads to a discover that sets him off in a literal flying rage.
-A man named Gregory Bestman has launched a new startup titled Bestmen Electronics.
+One day, his daily routine of casually reading a newspaper leads to a discovery that sets him off in a literal flying rage.
+A man named Gregory Bestman has launched a new startup titled Best Electronics.
 The Vulture holds some mysterious grudge against Bestman and returns to NYC to kidnap the mogul.

-In Amazing Spider-Man #241 (June 1983) delves into the origin of The Vulture with the story "In the Beginning…."
-The background of the mysterious Vulture reveals he was a designer -- and partner -- in an electronic company alongside Bestman.
-Bestman cheated Toomes out of millions leading to the once placid Toomes to use his newly-discovered gravity defying harness to launch a life of crime.
+Amazing Spider-Man #241 (June 1983) delves into the origin of The Vulture with the story "In the Beginning…."
+The mysterious Vulture's background reveals he was a designer -- and partner -- in an electronic company alongside Bestman.
+Bestman cheated Toomes out of millions leading the once placid Toomes to use his newly-discovered gravity-defying harness to launch a life of crime.
 After 20 years, readers finally learn The Vulture's backstory.

-The origin of The Vulture in Spider-Man: Homecoming shares only similarities to the origin presented in the 1980s story arc.
-Michael Keaton's character was cheated by the government, a government that bankrupted his construction company by voiding a legitimate contract.
-Angered at the government's malfeasance, Keaton's Adrian Toomes chooses to create advanced weapons out of stolen alien equipment.
+The origin of The Vulture depicted in Spider-Man: Homecoming shares only slight similarities to the origin presented in the 1980s story arc.
+The government created Michael Keaton's character, a government that bankrupted his construction company by voiding a legitimate contract.
+Angered at the government's misconduct, Keaton's Adrian Toomes chooses to create advanced weapons out of stolen alien equipment.

 Regardless of the differences, both Vultures share legitimate grievances against their origin tale oppressors.
 A certain level of sympathy exists for their justifiable rage against powerful persons who act in a cold, uncaring, greedy, and unjust manner.